Advice on Talking to Your Doctor

 So here’s some athlete-to-athlete advice on how to get the most out of an initial appointment.

 1. Prepare in advance.
 It can help to pull together a concise overview of your history, including training regularity/intensity, nutrition, and any illnesses or injuries you’ve experienced.
 You might want to ask for input from your partner, parent, coach, physio, or anyone else who might be able to identify patterns or changes over the recent months/years.
+Denial can (but doesn't always!) play a part in REDs cases and it can help to have some input from someone you trust.

 2. Take some information with you.
 Since the chances of your doctor having heard of REDs are slim, the sooner you can present them with the details, the better.
-Take a copy of the REDs clinical assessment tool, or your own version of this example letter, to your appointment.
+You could take a copy of the REDs clinical assessment tool, or your own version of this example letter, to your appointment.
 If they aren't willing to read it or learn more, it's always worth seeking a second opinion from someone who is.

 5. Bone health.
-If you’ve experienced any bone related injuries (e.g. stress fractures), ask for DEXA scan (measuring hip and spine density) to look for signs of low bone density or osteopenia.
+If you’ve experienced any bone related injuries (i.e. stress fractures), ask for DEXA scan (measuring hip and spine density) to look for signs of low bone density or osteopenia.
 This is a crucial indicator of REDs and it's essential to treat it early.
-While your doctor might seem sceptical as to whether you need one, a scan should be available to anyone considered by their GP to be at risk of developing osteoporosis
+While your doctor might seem sceptical as to whether you need one, a scan should be available to anyone considered by their GP to be at risk of developing osteoporosis.

 Similarly, while your weight might sit within a “normal” range, REDs is not limited to athletes with low body weight.
 It can affect anyone, at any size, at any time.
 Relying on weight alone as a marker of health can be misleading and delay the identification of REDs.